 Method 1: Verify Hard Drive Connectivity

-The first (and easiest) method is to check the connectivity between your drive and the computer, especially if the ‘disk needs to be formatted’ error is appearing on your external hard drive.
+If you weren’t able to recover your data due to an issue with the disk connection, trying this fix first is a good idea.
 Many of the solutions in this article can also be used to repair a corrupted external hard drive, but none of them will work if the issue originates with connectivity.

 For internal hard drives, make sure your cable (usually SATA or SAS) is securely connected to your motherboard and hard drive.
 For external hard drives, make sure you’re connecting the drive to a working USB port that can supply enough power to run it.
 Additionally, make sure both ports are clear of debris like lint and dust.